ashtrail/thoughtfulinquiry.com/content/blog/one-shots/2023-07-21_exercise-routine.md

 ## My quick, free and easy exercise routine

-If you’re reading this post, I’m assuming it’s probably to get the answer advertised by the title rather than reading my extended ramblings.
+If you’re reading this post, I’m assuming it’s probably to get the answer advertised by the title rather than peruse my extended ramblings.
 Therefore, I’ll get right into the meat of the subject with a quick overview.

 It's not a particularly controversial take that **regularity beats intensity** when it comes to exercise.
 I based my strategy on this principle: maximizing frequency to minimize strain and duration.
 Could I find a short exercise routine that anyone could do quite simply?
 After some quick investigating online, I settled on the first decent program I found and tried it out the following morning.